301 vs 302 Redirects: What's the Difference?

 Permanent vs temporary redirects explained: when to use each, SEO implications, how search engines handle them differently, and common mistakes that cost you rankings.

 The difference between a 301 and a 302 redirect is one sentence: a 301 is permanent, a 302 is temporary.
-But the downstream effects of choosing wrong can haunt your SEO for months.
+But choosing the wrong one can quietly drain your organic traffic for months.

 A 301 Moved Permanently tells browsers and search engines: "This resource has permanently moved to a new URL.
 Update your records."
 [1]